tsuru/tsuru/docs/build.rst

 Overview
 ========

-The Tsuru PaaS is composed by X components:
+The Tsuru PaaS is composed by multiple components:

 * tsuru webserver
 * tsuru collector